Southern accent (United States): Inland South and Texas

 Linguist William Labov et al. identify the "Inland South" as a large linguistic sub-region of the South located mostly in southern Appalachia: specifically the cities of Greenville, South Carolina; Asheville, North Carolina; Knoxville and Chattanooga, Tennessee; and Birmingham and Linden, Alabama.
 The Inland South, inland from both the Gulf and Atlantic Coasts, is the originating region of the Southern Vowel Shift.
-The Inland South, along with the "Texas South" (an urban core of central Texas: Dallas, Lubbock, Odessa, and San Antonio) are considered the two major locations in which the Southern regional sound system is the most highly developed: the most advanced areas of the current-day South as a distinct dialect region.
+The Inland South, along with the "Texas South" (an urban core of central Texas: Dallas, Abilene, Lubbock, and Odessa) are considered the two major locations in which the Southern regional sound system is the most highly developed: the most advanced areas of the current-day South as a distinct dialect region.

 The accents of Texas are diverse; however, much of the state is still an unambiguous region of modern rhotic Southern speech, strongest in the cities of Dallas, Lubbock, Odessa, and San Antonio, which all firmly demonstrate the first stage of the Southern Shift, if not also further stages of the shift.
 Texan cities with distinctly "non-Southern" accents are also documented, such as Abilene and Austin; only marginally Southern are Houston, El Paso, and Corpus Christi.
 In western and northern Texas, the cot–caught merger is very close to completed, unlike the traditional Southern core region.